honeycombio/refinery/config.md

 KeepAlive is the duration between keep-alive pings.

-Sets a duration for the amount of time after which if the client doesn't see any activity it pings the server to see if the transport is still alive.
+After this amount of time, if the client does not see any activity, then it pings the server to see if the transport is still alive.
-0s sets duration to 2 hours.
+"0s" sets duration to 2 hours.

 - Not eligible for live reload.
 - Type: `duration`